atelierbram/blog/content/colorscheming/index.md

 ![Colorwheel](http://atelierbram.github.io/blog/static/img/svg/colorwheel.svg)

 ### Saturation in color
-In the colorscheme for [Estuary](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/estuary), which is based on yellow/green, I tried hard to avoid this foreground/background complementary colorclash, by desaturating the values in the red – violet gamma, but also to _not_ use violet–purple at all.
+In the colorscheme for [Estuary](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/estuary), which is based on yellow/green, I tried hard to avoid this foreground/background complementary colorclash, by desaturating the values in the red – violet gamut, but also to _not_ use violet–purple at all.
 Note also the value for red that is used goes to the yellow, and is more of an orange, but in this yellow-green context it really works as a red.
 Related to this issue: in some of the first colorschemes (_made a few years back,_) I felt the need to change some of the values over there as well.
 For anyone who is interested in the documentation of these changes, [they can be found here](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/demo/changes-03-2015.html).

 ![demotiles for Estuary colorscheme](http://atelierbram.github.io/syntax-highlighting/assets/img/svg/atelierschemes-demotiles-estuary_1200x300.svg)
 [demotiles for Estuary colorscheme](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/estuary)